Dipakk7/enverus-rag-assignment/README.md

 ---

-## Privacy & Source Material

-Private assessment questions, confidential instructions, and other proprietary evaluation material are intentionally not reproduced in this README.
-The supplied research paper is the sole knowledge source for the pipeline.

----

 ## Summary

 This project demonstrates a complete, locally executable RAG workflow emphasizing reliable document processing, semantic retrieval, source-grounded generation, numerical and table safety, deterministic abstention, and reproducible evaluation.